ainfinum/Extended-Kalman-Filter/README.md

 The images below show that only lidar or radar measurements give much less position accuracy then can be achived combining data from both sensors:

-Result lidar data          |  Result with radar data :-------------------------:|:-------------------------:
+Result with only lidar data          |  Result with only radar data :-------------------------:|:-------------------------:
 <img src="./img/lidar.jpg" width="400">  |   <img src="./img/radar.jpg" width="400">